yinheli/TDengine/docs/en/13-operation/07-import.md

 ---
 title: Data Import
-description: This document describes how to import data into TDengine.
 ---

 There are multiple ways of importing data provided by TDengine: import with script, import from data file, import using `taosdump`.